swcarpentry/make-novice/_episodes/02-makefiles.md

 of other rules (e.g. `isles.dat`, `abyss.dat`).
 When that happens,
-Make goes to the rules for the creation of those dependencies and tries to assess if they need to be generated, i.e. do not exist or are out-dated.
+Make goes to the rules for the creation of those dependencies and tries to assess if they need to be generated, i.e. do not exist or are outdated.
 In such a case Make will generate those dependencies again.

-It remain to say that also the dependencies that are targets of other rules can themself have dependencies that are targets of other rules.
-In such a case Make will continue the assesment of what needs to be regenerated until it gets to the rules that only dependend on files that are not themself targets of other rules.
+This process can continue until it gets to the rules that only dependend on files that are not themselves targets of other rules.
 This way the dependencies form a so-called [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

-If the dependencies refer to non-existent file that does not even have a rule for its creation or the Make will raise an error.
+If the dependencies refer to any non-existent file that does not even have a rule for its creation, Make will raise an error.

 > ## Dependencies
 >